Finite orbits in multivalued maps and Bernoulli convolutions: Singularities inside the overlap region

-These are all kneading sequences, and their canonical intersection patterns can be seen very clearly in Figures \ref{B6} and \ref{spitze}.
+These are kneading sequences, and their canonical intersection patterns can be seen very clearly in Figures \ref{B6} and \ref{spitze}.
 Our window is in a parameter region where there are no other kneading sequences of low period.
 Our hypothesis is that high values of $\Phi$ can be explained by intersection of periodic address curves.
 To demonstrate this, we take two bundles of itineraries of period $m=7$ which are not kneading: $55/127,\, 56/129$ and $56/127,\, 57/129$ from lower left to upper right.
-In \cite{ban} we proved that the intersection of $55/127$ with $16/31$ at $s\approx .5546, \, z\approx .4701$ leads to a Perron number of degree 9, and \eqref{mn} with $m=7, n=5$ yields $\rho \ge 1.1237>2t.$ By Proposition \ref{dime}, the local dimension is $d_z(\nu_s)\le .978.$
+In \cite{ban} we proved that the curves corresponding to $55/127$ and $16/31$ intersect at $s\approx .5546, \, z\approx .4701$ leads to a Perron number of degree 9, and \eqref{mn} with $m=7, n=5$ yields $\rho \ge 1.1237>2t.$ By Theorem \ref{dime}, the local dimension is $d_z(\nu_s)\le .978.$

-Now we take the intersection of $56/129$ and $16/31$ which yields $s'\approx .5540,\, z'\approx .4706.$ The minimal polynomial for $s'$ is $t^8-t^7+t^5+t^4+t^2+t-1.$ The intersection point of any two rational functions is of course the root of a polynomial.
+The curves associated with $56/129$ and $16/31$ intersect at $s'\approx .5540,\, z'\approx .4706.$ The minimal polynomial for $s'$ is $t^8-t^7+t^5+t^4+t^2+t-1.$ The intersection point of any two rational functions is of course the root of a polynomial.
 Theorem \ref{nonex} says that $\beta =1/s'$ is a weak Perron number.
 It is not Pisot.
 We have a graph as in Figure \ref{last1}. \eqref{mn} applies and shows that we have the same lower bound for $\rho$ as for $s.$ Since $s'<s,$ however, we get a slightly better estimate for local dimension: $d_{z'}(\nu_{s'})\le .976.$ Moreover, it turns out that the orbit of $z'$ will visit $D$ once more than expected, and so there will be more successors of $z'$ than estimated by \eqref{mns}.
 A numerical check showed that the large peaks of $\nu_{s'}$ at the resolution of Figure \ref{drei} can be explained by $z', 1-z'$ and their images under maps $f_v.$